roelfrenkema/roelfrenkema.github.io/Straico/index.markdown

 |-|-|
 | [ @codingmenace ](https://www.youtube.com/@codingmenace) | has great instructional videos on how the intergrate the ⚡Straico⚡ API into projects |

-I also wrote a blog about them [with the title unleashed](/blog/2407191200-Unleash)
+I also wrote a blog about them in the blog section.

 You can check their [page here](https://platform.straico.com/signup?fpr=roelf14) where you can find an invite to their discord.